 Many users charge their scooters in a casual way.
-As a result, the battery gets dead considerably before completing its due life.
+As a result, the battery dies considerably before completing its due life.

-To get a longer battery life and avoid the cost of its replacement, charging must be done in an appropriate way.
+To get a longer battery life and avoid the cost of its replacement, charging must be done appropriately.

 Manufacturers furnish guidelines about charging batteries in their instruction manuals.
 Not following them may be heavy on your pocket as you might need to replace the battery much earlier.

 Generally, the recommended time for first-time charging is more than usual.
 The exact time, however, is prescribed by the Company.

 Overcharging is quite threatening for the batteries, and so is emptying them.

 So never charge your e-scooter overnight as long as not advised by the vendor.
 Also, make sure you plug in the charger before the battery gets fully drained.

 As we said, smartly charging the battery will extend its useful life and save you significant expenditure.

 It wouldn’t cost you even a single buck but will require you to be disciplined and caring about your device.

 3. Inflate tires properly